rdelrosario/xamarin-plugins/DeviceMotion/README.md

 Simple cross platform plugin to read motion vectors value for device motion sensors such as:  Accelerometer, Gyroscope, Magnetometer, Compass.

+## IMPORTANTE NOTE:
+This plugin is deprecated.
+Please use the newer version instead here: https://github.com/CrossGeeks/DeviceSensorsPlugin

 ### Setup
 * Available on NuGet: http://www.nuget.org/packages/Xam.Plugin.DeviceMotion
 * Install into your PCL project and Client projects.